hrhabib07/hrhabib07/README.md

 - Contribute to MERN stack projects
 - Secure my first job in the industry to grow professionally and contribute to the company's success

+  ### 🌱 Next 5 Years Goals

+- Complete my graduation in CSE
+- Become a skilled problem solver with programming languages
+- Become a full-stack developer and contribute to my workplace
+- Work with a visionary company where I can grow, learn, and implement my ideas
+- Maintain honesty and transparency in all aspects

+### 🌟 Long-Term Goals

+- Be among the globally top 1% in my field or industry
+- Lead a meaningful life by working with my ikigai
+- Contribute back to society
+- Be honest and transparent about everything

+### ⚡ Productive Habits

+- Reading self-development books regularly
+- Being an early riser and prioritizing proper sleep
+- Staying health-conscious
+- Practicing productive time management
+- Maintaining consistency in everything I do

 ### 💻 My Recent Projects